yusufozturk/plural/README.md

     # Interval of agent runs in seconds
     ## Default is every five minutes
     interval: 300

+    # Username if http-basic plugin is enabled
+    username: admin

+    #Password if http-basic plugin is enabled
+    password: admin_pw

 *DEFAULT  values if no config is present*